MicrosoftDocs/common-data-model-and-service/common-data-model/NFP-accelerator.md

 -   Support for extending the model with custom entities, forms, and relationships that meet your nonprofit needs.

--   Support for building canvas apps in PowerApps.
+-   Support for building canvas apps in Power Apps.

 -   Sample dashboards that provide analytics around fundraising and program delivery.